drewwint/drewEwinters.site/content/publication/2021-11-01_CC_ToM_CU/index.md

 slides:
 ---
 **Citation:**
-Winters, D. E., & Sakai, J. T. (2021, October 30).
+Winters, D. E., & Sakai, J. T. (2023).
 Affective theory of mind impairments underlying callous-unemotional traits and the role of cognitive control.
+Cognition and Emotion, 1-18.